alex-e-leon/reset-css-complete/README.md

 [Look ma no styles!][1]

-## How to reset, or how I learned to stop worrying and install css from npm
+## How to use it, or how I learned to stop worrying and install css from npm

 `npm i reset-css-complete`

+### If using webpack or some other css loader
-and then from JS it's as easy as: `import reset from 'reset-css-complete';`

-or if using webpack you can import it in your css files directly with: `@import '~reset-css-complete/reset.css';`
+You can import the css file into your JS directly: `import reset from 'reset-css-complete';` or you can import it through webpack into your css files with: `@import '~reset-css-complete/reset.css';`

+### If not using webpack
+You can either reference the css file at `./node-modules/reset-css-complete/reset.css`, write a script to move it into a new location, or just copy-paste it from this repository

 *Note that reset-css-complete doesn't define any typography rules (all elements are set to inherit) or other global styles so after including reset-css-complete you'll likely also want to define your own